K2Joom/docs-matukio/dates_view.md

 ### Book

-This shows if an date is still bookable or if it is exceeded.
+This shows if an date is still bookable or if the closing date is exceeded.